-Moreover, the sequencing of the canine genome is now complete.
-Discovery that a particular gene is involved in some form of cancer in dogs will enable investigators to determine whetherand how-the same gene operates in human cancers.
-Scottish Terriers with bladder cancer, Rottweilers with bone cancer and Golden Retrievers with lymphomaeach breed can help elucidate the calamitous combinations of genes and environment that lead to cancer.
+The Gerald P. Murphy Cancer Foundation began in 2001 to accelerate the discovery of improved methods for preventing and treating prostate and bone cancers affecting both people and pets.
+The Animal Cancer Foundation in New York City has funded comparative oncology studies and has recently established a repository of biological specimens of diseased and healthy animals as a resource for researchers chasing biological indicators of cancer risk.
+And in 2003 the National Cancer some form of cancer in dogs will enable investigators to determine whether-and how-the same gene operates in human cancers.
+Scottish terriers with bladder cancer, rottweilers with bone cancer and golden retrievers with lymphoma-each breed can help elucidate the calamitous combinations of genes and environment that lead to cancer.